Randy Longman, MD / PhD, Principal Investigator

-I am a gastroenterologist and mucosal immunologist focused on inflammatory bowel disease (IBD) research.
-I completed my undergraduate studies at Yale University and my graduate work at the Tri-Institutional (Rockefeller/Sloan-Kettering/Cornell) MD-PhD Program.
-I did clinical Internal Medicine and Gastroenterology training at Columbia University Medical Center and post-doctoral training with Dr. Dan Littman at NYU.
-The intricate dialogue between host and pathogen fascinates me!
-My research aims to discover novel mechanisms of microbial regulation of mucosal and systemic immunity and to develop new, targeted therapies for IBD.
-Outside of science, I love spending time with my family, skiing, and playing soccer!
+Randy is a gastroenterologist and mucosal immunologist focused on inflammatory bowel disease (IBD) research.
+He completed his undergraduate studies at Yale University and his graduate work at the Tri-Institutional (Rockefeller/Sloan-Kettering/Cornell) MD-PhD Program.
+Randy did clinical Internal Medicine and Gastroenterology training at Columbia University Medical Center and post-doctoral training with Dr. Dan Littman at NYU.
+The intricate dialogue between host and pathogen fascinates him; his research aims to discover novel mechanisms of microbial regulation of mucosal and systemic immunity and to develop new, targeted therapies for IBD.
+Outside of science, Randy loves spending time with his family, skiing, and playing soccer!

 Monica grew up in Barcelona (Spain), where she earned her undergraduate degree in Biotechnology.
 After college, she joined the Genetics, Bioinformatics and Computational Biology program at Virginia Tech.
 Her doctoral work combined experimental immunology and high-throughput sequencing approaches to characterize the mechanisms by which mononuclear phagocytes contribute to chronic Helicobacter pylori persistence and differentially modulate adaptive immune responses, thus affecting disease outcome.
 After receiving her Ph.D., she joined the Longman Lab as a post-doctoral associate.
 Trained as an immunologist, Monica is interested in microbial regulation of intestinal and systemic immune responses, with the ultimate goal to understand the underlying pathogenesis of inflammatory bowel diseases and develop new therapies to improve health outcomes.

 Svetlana Lima, PhD, Postdoctoral Associate in Medicine